CameronDiver/Minereum/README.md

 ## More Information
 For more information on installing Geth and Ethminer take a look at the [wiki](http://ethereum.gitbooks.io/frontier-guide/content/mining.html).
 To see the Ethereum network stats take a look at [stats.ethdev.com](https://stats.ethdev.com/)

-## Todo
-* Integrate with stats.ethdev
-* Implement interface to JavaScript console
-* Handle DAG generation
-* Handle connection errors - maybe just restart server if connection is lost
-* Handle multiple GPUs
-* Enable mining on GPU and CPU at the same time
-* Show total number of blocks mined and amount of ether earned since the script was started
-* Show prediction of mined block frequency using the current difficulty and computing power